-Unlike Bitcoin and Ethereum, Iota is not built on a blockchain.
+Unlike Bitcoin (BTC) and Ethereum (ETH), Iota is not built on a blockchain.
 Instead, it is a type of distributed ledger which uses a data structure called a 'Tangle'.
 The Tangle is based on a 'Directed Acyclic Graph’, or DAG, which does not rely on miners and has no blocks or chain.

 Instead, this consensus mechanism is based on each participant confirming two randomly chosen previous transactions whenever they make a new transaction.
 Therefore, every user actively participates in the process of achieving consensus on the current state of the ledger.
 This also means that the network should become faster and more secure as new participants join.